What is Arista Networks' risk, return, and volatility like?

 Arista Networks Calmar Ratio

-ANET Calmar Ratio (Since inception)
+ANET Calmar Ratio (5Y)

 CAGR per worst drawdownArista Networks's CAGR bar sits above zero, the max drawdown bar sits below.
 Calmar is the ratio of those two magnitudes — a shallow drawdown bar with a tall CAGR bar produces a strong Calmar.